Treyson-Grange/JukeTUI/README.md

 SPOTIFY_PREFERENCE={{ Either 'album' or 'playlist' }}
 ```

 -   Spotify Preference will alter what is displayed in the cursor section.
 Your saved albums or your saved playlists.
     -   (This feature might turn into 'tabs' eventually, so we can have both)

 # TODO

 -   [ ] General UI
 -   [ ] Better and more generic function calls
 -   [x] Reccomendations system (get/add to queue)
 -   [ ] Jukebox UI (prettyyyyy)
 -   [x] Fix errors when currently no playback, shouldn't exit
 -   [ ] Playback BAR
     -   [ ] Pause/Play.
     -   [ ] Progress in Seconds
     -   [ ] Image maybe?
 I feel like ive seen something like this, image in terminal out of unicode chars.
 -   [ ] Playlists BOX
     -   [ ] List all albums/playlists (see below)
     -   [ ] Cursor to roll over them.
     -   [ ] Button to play them.
 -   [ ] I am a album guy, some people are playlist people.
 Therefore, we'll need a toggle to either display Users saved albums or users playlists.

     -   [x] Decide how we want to toggle this.
 In a config? in env? with a arg? probably env.
 Lets do env
     -   [x] Add new env variable to both env and example
     -   [ ] Read in env, and in the T case (for testing for now) we will do different things based on it.
     -   [ ] This will run on start, so we can have a homescreen

 -   [ ] API key lasts for 1 hour.
 We need a system to get new ones.
+    -   [ ] Testing: If we lock our computer but come back before it ends, will it still correctly refresh at the right time?
+    -   [ ] Testing: What if we don't come back?